 Pizzas and burgers rule every child’s menu for long.
-The recent popularity of ‘Hummus’, the yummy Middle-Eastern dip and spread – made from chickpeas – has brought the spotlight back on the goodness of chickpeas.
+The recent popularity of ‘Hummus’, the yummy Middle-Eastern dip and spread – made from chickpeas – has brought the spotlight back on the amazing chickpeas benefits.

 Back in school, our teacher kept stressing on how chickpeas were one of the most nutritious members of the legumes family.
 It didn’t take long for me to realise the importance of chickpeas in our daily diet.
 Chickpeas are also known as ‘Kabuli chane’ in Hindi, ‘Vellai Kothukadalai’ in Tamil, ‘Mudip Chenagulu’ in Telugu, ‘Vella Kadala’ in Malayalam, ‘Konde Kadalae’ in Kannada, ‘Motor Kalai’ in Bengali.